Last Updated on March 5, 2021 by Jody

 Saguaro National Park, Arizona

 For warm weather camping for spring break, it doesn’t get much better than the Sonoran desert of Southern Arizona.
-Gilbert Ray Campground is one of the best spring break camping destinations.
+Gilbert Ray Campground is one of the best Arizona camping destinations.

 Proximity to Tucson means you’ll never run out of fun activities, while the surround national park offers miles of hiking trails.

-The campground is just minutes from the Arizona-Sonora Desert Museum, one of Arizona’s top attractions.
+The campground is just minutes from the Arizona-Sonora Desert Museum, one of the state's world class attractions.
 Spacious campsites have picnic tables, and nearby bathrooms.
 No showers at this campground, so bring a solar shower and tent for washing up.

-You’ll never forget the special experience of camping here, under the some of the darkest skies in the world, serenaded by coyote howls at night.
+You’ll never forget the special experience of camping here, under the some of the darkest skies in the world, serenaded by howling coyotes at night.

 Giant City State Park, Illinois

-Southern Illinois has several great spring break camping spots, and is a full eight hours south of Chicago, so spring comes much sooner to this region.
+Southern Illinois has several great spring break camping spots, and is a full eight hours south of Chicago, so warmer weather comes much sooner to this region.

 Giant City State Park offers easy access to Shawnee National Forest, with hundreds of miles of hiking trails.
 The campground has 85 campsites with water and electricity, plus bathrooms and showers nearby.

-If you are traveling with non-campers, the lodge at Giant City has 34 cabins for rent, complete with heat, A/C and televisions!
+If you are traveling with non-campers, Giant City Lodge has 34 cabins for rent, complete with heat, A/C and televisions!
 Don’t miss the all-you-can-eat fried chicken dinner at the lodge one night during your stay.